Situations That May Affect Your Coverage

-If your dependent is eligible for Medicare while you are an active employee, the Plan will be the primary health care plan for you and your dependent, and Medicare will be the secondary plan for your dependent.
+If your dependent is eligible for Medicare while you are an active employee, the Plan will be the primary plan for you and your dependent, and Medicare will be the secondary plan for your dependent.

 If you or your dependent qualifies for Medicare coverage solely because of End-Stage Renal Disease, then Medicare will be the secondary plan and the Plan will be the primary plan for that individual for the first 30 months.
 Thereafter, Medicare will be the primary plan and the Plan will be the secondary plan.